jadynthies/cis-185/Midterm/README.md

   I often have to look up the correct elements, attributes, and custom data attributes I need.
 * I had to re-learn how to structure grids again.
 * Not really a challenge, but I was weirdly excited to use HTML placeholders.
+* Lastly, I could not for the life of me open up the site on my phone.
+I am confused why it's not working when it should.
+For reference, I use visual studio code's live server option to check my site.

 ## 7. AI Tools Used